Nianyi-GSND-Projects/GSND-5110-GP2/Rulebook/Rulebook.typ

 The game is played in turns, cycling between the players.
 The order goes as the chef's positions on the map.

+== Areas

-== Game area
+- Game board:
-The game contains three different area.
-- Main game area

-Main game area contains the map board and everything on it or attached to it.
+	Supports the gameplay and displays everything.

-- Order area
+- Order area:

-Order pile, active orders and finished orders are put together in order area.
+	Where the active orders and finished orders are placed.

-- Player area
+- Hand:

-Each player has their own player area.
-Ingredients tokens will be placed here to represent it is being held by this player.
+	The players could hold ingredients in hand.

 == New order